-When you think about cleaning your room, what is the first thing that comes to your mind?
+When you think about cleaning your room, what's the first thing that comes to mind?
 Is it that you don't have time to clean?
 Is it too overwhelming?
 Is there just too much stuff?

-Believe it or not, you CAN clean your messy room quickly, and still find everything that you need when you need it!
+Believe it or not, you CAN clean your messy room quickly and still find everything you need when you need it!
 These four easy steps will have it done in no time!

 Step 1: Get Rid of What Doesn't Belong in the Room

-To make sure you find everything, make a sweep of the room looking for what doesn't belong.
+To make sure you find everything, make a sweep of the room, looking for what doesn't belong.
 Start at the door and move along the walls, starting to the right of the door.
-As you go, look on furniture, on the floor and under the bed.
+As you go, look on the furniture, on the floor, and under the bed.
 Anything that isn't yours or belongs in the kitchen, living room, bathroom, etc., goes into the box or basket.
 Don't worry about where it will end up for now—just know that this is your holding bin for everything that needs to get out.